Can Early Physical Therapy Reduce Opioid Use? New Research Says Yes!

 Opioids shouldn't be the first or only approach to treating most chronic pain.

-When patients with those conditions sought physical therapy early, subsequent opioid use reduced by approximately 10 percent for the following year (results varied by condition).
+When patients had physical therapy early, later opioid use reduced by about 10% for the following year (results varied by condition).

 A 'Viable Option' for Preventing Long-Term Opioid Use